NiccoloSalvini/thesis/docs/07-exploratory.md

 Data needs to undergo to many previous cleaning preprocess steps, this is a forced stage since API data comes in human readable format, which is not prepared to be modeled.
 Cleaning steps mainly regards:

 - encoding from UTF-8 to Latin due to Italian characters incorrectly parsed.
-- *FLOORS* covariate needs to be separated by its *ASCENSORE* and *ACCDISABILI* components, adding 2 more bivariate covariates.
+- *floors* covariate needs to be separated by its *ascensore* and *accdisabili* components, adding 2 more bivariate covariates.
-- *LOCALI* needs to be separated too.
-5 category levels drain out: *TOTLOCALI*, *CAMERELETTO*, *ALTRO*, *BAGNO*, *CUCINA*. *NROOM* is a duplicate for *TOTLOCALI*, so it is discarded.
+- *locali* needs to be separated too.
+5 category levels drain out: *totlocali*, *camereletto*, *altro*, *bagno*, *cucina*. *nroom* is a duplicate for *totlocali*, so it is discarded.
-- *APTCHAR* is a list column so that each observation has different categories inside.
-The preprocess step includes unnesting the list by creating as many bivariate columns as elements in the list.
-Then new columns flag the existence of the characteristics in the apartment.
-A slice for the fist APTCHAR observation displays:
+- *aptchar* is a character strign column that contains a various number of different features per house.
+The preprocess steps include cleaning the string from unnecessary characters, then finding the whole set of unique elements across the character column by splitting on a regex pattern, in the end recoding newly created bivariate columns "yes" or "no" accoeding to a matching pattern whether the feature appears in the string not.
+A slice from the API output APTCHAR is:

-- - fibra ottica- - - videocitofono- - - impianto di allarme- - - porta blindata- - - reception- - - balcone- - - portiere intera giornata- - - impianto tv centralizzato- - - parzialmente arredato- - - esposizione doppia- -
+fibra ottica   videocitofono   impianto di allarme   porta blindata   reception   balcone   portiere intera giornata   impianto tv centralizzato   parzialmente arredato   esposizione doppia

 ### Maps and Geo-Visualisations

 Geographic coordinates can be represented on a map in order to reveal first symptoms of spatial autocorrelation.
-Observations are spread almost equally throughout the surface even though the response var *PRICE* indicates unsurprisingly that higher prices are nearer to the city center.
+Observations are spread almost equally throughout the surface even though the response var *price* indicates unsurprisingly that higher prices are nearer to the city center.
-The map in figure \@ref(fig:leaflet_visuals) is a leaflet object, which can needs to be overlapped with layers indicating different maps projections.
+The map in figure \@ref(fig:leaflet_visuals) is a leaflet object, which needs to be overlapped with layers indicating different maps projections.
 This is interactive in the .html version, and static is proposed in the .pdf output version.
 The map object takes a input the latitute and longitude coordinates coming from THE API, and they do not need any CRS (Coordinate Reference System) projection since leaflet can accept the data type.

 \begin{figure}
 \includegraphics[width=1\linewidth]{images/leaflet_prezzi} \caption{Leaflet Map}(\#fig:LeafletVisuals)